cosmos/cosmos-sdk/docs/architecture/adr-005-modular-server.md

 ## Decision

-The proposed approach standardizes the server and its services, so that the app start clearly states the 3 steps outlined above.
-To accomplish this a new `Service` and `Server` interface will be
+The proposed approach standardizes the server and service setup process.
-introduced:
+To accomplish this a new `Service` and `Server` interface will be introduced based on the 3 steps outlined above:

 ```go
 type Service interface {